Updated May 2026 · 12-min read

 1. Personal item dimensions

-Almost every airline allows one personal item in addition to your carry-on, free of charge.
-Think backpack, laptop bag, or tote — anything that fits under the seat in front of you.
+Almost every airline allows one personal item in addition to your carry-on.
+Think backpack, laptop bag, or tote — anything that fits under the seat.

 Airline groupMax dimensionsNotes